aballar6/Security-Interview-Questions/README.md

 * How would you secure developer built containers before they are pushed to prod
 * How would you build and maintain relationships with members of your team and vendors
 * What security controls would you recommend to a friend who keeps getting their social media accounts hacked
+* Explain an instance where you took a application to serverless or containized it (EC2->Lambda)